karajensen/tree-generator/readme.txt

 https://github.com/karajensen/tree-generator.git
 =====================================================================================

-RELEASE REQUIREMENTS: Windows, Autodesk Maya 2011, 2012 or 2014
-BUILD REQUIREMENTS: Windows, Visual Studio 2013, Autodesk Maya 2014
+RELEASE REQUIREMENTS: Windows, Autodesk Maya 2017 BUILD REQUIREMENTS: Windows, Visual Studio 2015, Autodesk Maya 2017

 TIPS ON USING:
 • Increasing the iterations will 'grow' the tree but also increase the poly count